MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/fsctl-suspend-overlay.md

 - Ntifs.h
 api_type:
 - HeaderDef
-ms.date: 11/28/2017
+ms.date: 03/13/2023
+ms.topic: reference
 ---

-# FSCTL\_SUSPEND\_OVERLAY control code
+# FSCTL_SUSPEND_OVERLAY control code

-The **FSCTL\_SUSPEND\_OVERLAY** control code suspends a backing source attached to a volume, preventing access to the backing source and allowing it to be modified or removed.
+The **FSCTL_SUSPEND_OVERLAY** control code suspends a backing source attached to a volume, preventing access to the backing source and allowing it to be modified or removed.

 To perform this operation, call [**FltFsControlFile**](/windows-hardware/drivers/ddi/fltkernel/nf-fltkernel-fltfscontrolfile) or [**ZwFsControlFile**](/previous-versions/ff566462(v=vs.85)) with the following parameters.